bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-simulation.md

 All you need is the Webots simulator.

-1. Make sure that your computer meets the [Webots system requirements](https://cyberbotics.com/doc/guide/system-requirements).
+1. Make sure your computer meets the [Webots system requirements](https://cyberbotics.com/doc/guide/system-requirements).
-2. Then install the latest version of Webots on your computer by following [Cyberbotics' installation instructions](https://cyberbotics.com/doc/guide/installing-webots).
+2. Install the latest version by following [Cyberbotics' instructions](https://cyberbotics.com/doc/guide/installing-webots).

 {% endsi_step %}

-{% si_intro Trying out the Crazyflie Model in Webots %}
+{% si_intro Try Out the Crazyflie Example %}

-Let's dive right into it!
-This section explains how to open Webots, load the Crazyflie model, and fly it.
+Let’s get something running.
+Here’s how to open Webots, load the Crazyflie model, and test the keyboard controls.

 {% endsi_intro %}

-{% si_step Open Webots and Find the Crazyflie Sample World %}
+{% si_step Open Webots and Load the Sample World %}

-1. Open Webots by typing 'webots' in a terminal in Ubuntu or by searching for the Webots installation in the search bar on Windows or Mac.
+1. Launch Webots (`webots` in terminal or search for it on your system).
 2. Go to 'File' > 'Open Sample World...'.
-3. In the dialog that appears, navigate to 'robots' > 'bitcraze' > 'crazyflie' > 'crazyflie.wbt'.
+3. Navigate to: `robots > bitcraze > crazyflie > crazyflie.wbt`.

 {% endsi_step %}

-{% si_step Explore the Webots User Interface %}
+{% si_step A Quick Tour of Webots %}

-The Webots window should now look like this:
+You should now see a simulation window with a Crazyflie model.

 {% img crazyflie world; wide; /images/tutorials/getting_started_simulation/webots_screenshot.png %}

-Here's the purpose of each marked window:
-1. This is the 'object' tree, where you can add robots, obstacles, etc.
-2. This is the simulation window, where you can see the Crazyflie, its sensors, or camera output.
-3. This is the controller editor, showing the controller used by the Crazyflie.
-4. This is the simulation control panel, where you can start, stop, pause, and speed up the simulator.

-For a more detailed description of the user interface, check out [Webots' 'The User Interface' user guide](https://cyberbotics.com/doc/guide/the-user-interface).
+Here’s what’s what:
+1. Object tree — add robots and objects.
+2. Simulation window — visual output.
+3. Controller editor — view the controller code.
+4. Control panel — start, stop, or adjust the sim speed.

+More detail is available in [Webots' user interface guide](https://cyberbotics.com/doc/guide/the-user-interface).

 {% endsi_step %}

-{% si_step Fly the Crazyflie Using Your Keyboard %}
+{% si_step Try the Keyboard Controls %}

-1. In the simulation control panel (4), press play.
+1. Press "play" in the control panel.
-2. The simulated Crazyflie's propellers will start to rotate, and it will take off.
+2. The Crazyflie should take off.
-3. Click on the simulation window (2) to ensure it is selected.
+3. Click the simulation window to focus it.
-4. Use the arrow keys (up, back, right, and left) to control the Crazyflie's velocity in the body-fixed x, y direction.
-5. Use 'Q' and 'E' to control yaw rotation.
-6. Use 'W' and 'S' to control altitude (up and down).
-7. Now you can experiment and play with the Crazyflie's controls!
+4. Arrow keys: move in x/y.
+5. Q/E: yaw.
+6. W/S: altitude.

-You can examine the C code controlling the Crazyflie in the controller editor (3).
-If it's not visible, find 'Crazyflie "Crazyflie"' in the object tree, click on 'controller', then click 'edit'.
+You can view the controller code in the editor.
+If it’s not visible, go to the object tree, find `Crazyflie "Crazyflie"`, click `controller`, then `edit`.

-> Note that you can't currently modify this code yourself, but this will be explained later.
+> At this stage, editing the code directly isn’t supported in-place.
+We’ll show how to do that next.

 {% youtube 4alE8THihvY; medium; 16by9 %}

 {% endsi_step %}

-{% si_step Try Out the Autonomy Example %}
+{% si_step Test a Basic Autonomy Example %}

-Let's explore another example!
+There’s a second example that does some crude wall following.

 {% img crazyflie world; wide; /images/tutorials/getting_started_simulation/webots_screenshot_2.png %}

-1. Open another Crazyflie sample world following the same steps as above, but this time select 'crazyflie_apartment.wbt'.
+1. Open `crazyflie_apartment.wbt`.
-2. You will now see the Crazyflie in an apartment example.
-There are also range sensors acting like the {% poplink multi-ranger-deck%}.
-A virtual camera is attached, allowing you to see what the Crazyflie "sees".
+2. You’ll see a small indoor environment, range sensors acting like the {% poplink multi-ranger-deck%}, and a virtual camera.
-3. Press play in the simulation control panel.
-The Crazyflie will take off.
+3. Press play.
+The Crazyflie takes off.
 4. Control the Crazyflie with the keyboard as before.
-5. Position the Crazyflie facing a wall, then press 'A' on the keyboard.
-The Crazyflie will follow the wall.
-6. You can disable wall following by pressing 'D' on the keyboard.
-The Crazyflie will respond to manual arrow keys again.

-> Note that there might be an error when restarting the simulation, causing the Crazyflie to spawn in a different location.
-Use the simulation reload/refresh button (<i class="fa-solid fa-arrows-rotate"></i>) to fix this.
+5. Press `A` to start wall following.
+Press `D` to stop it.

+> If things break after restarting, try the simulation reload button (<i class="fa-solid fa-arrows-rotate"></i>).

 {% youtube cpAbMiBVwsA; medium; 16by9 %}

 {% endsi_step %}

-{% si_intro Edit the Controller %}
+{% si_intro Editing the Controller %}

-In the previous examples, you couldn't modify the controller's content due to restricted access.
-Now, we'll show you how to save the project elsewhere, change the controller, or add an obstacle.
+If you want to tinker with the code, you’ll need to save the project to a writable location.

 {% endsi_intro %}

-{% si_step Save the Project in a Different Location %}
+{% si_step Save the Project Elsewhere %}

-1. In the 'crazyflie_apartment.wbt' from the previous example, refresh/reload the simulation if you've already started it.
+1. Reload the `crazyflie_apartment.wbt` world if needed.
-2. Access the controller editor.
-If it's not visible, find 'Crazyflie "Crazyflie"' in the object tree, click on 'controller', then click 'edit'.
+2. Open the controller editor via the object tree.
-3. Modify the following lines as suggested:
+3. Try changing:

     ```python
     # OLD